climatescience/SpatialData_with_R/README.md

-# Spatial-Data
+# Spatial Data using R
 This repository contains open-source R-codes regarding pre-processing and processing of spatial data.
-For detail description, Please visit "Introduction" file.
+For a detailed description, Please visit the "Introduction" file.
 Thanks